alexlondon07/alexlondon07/README.md

 Software engineer.
 I love to develop new projects based on web and mobile technologies, always making sure of using the good practices while coding.
 I am a full stack developer

-- 🔭 I’m currently working on Angular
+- 🔭 I’m currently working on Angular and Spring Boot
 - 🌱 I’m currently learning Flutter...